-A new book project looks at state-business relations in authoritarian Asia, examining contemporary China under the Chinese Communist Party, Malaysia under the United Malay National Organization, and Indonesia under Suharto’s New Order.
-A book, tentatively titled Unfaithful Friends: Business and Political Elites in Authoritarian Asia, is the centerpiece of this research agenda.
-The book aims to answer a series of theoretical questions about the delicate relationship between capitalists and autocrats.
+A new book looks at state-business relations in authoritarian Asia, examining contemporary China under the Chinese Communist Party, Malaysia under the United Malay National Organization, and Indonesia under Suharto’s New Order.
+The book, Precarious Ties: Business and the State in Authoritarian Asia (Oxford University Press, 2023) is the centerpiece of this research agenda.
+The book answers a series of theoretical questions about the delicate relationship between capitalists and autocrats.
 What strategies do authoritarian political elites adopt to manage the business class?
 What kinds of strategies succeed, for example by securing political stability and economic growth, and what kinds fail, either by stymieing economic growth or by generating regime instability?

 The book draws on archival research, interviews, and several original datasets to first elaborate two ideal typical models of state-business relations under authoritarianism, and, second, explain why relations appear closer to one pattern or another.
 The two ideal typical models are mutual alignment, whereby an authoritarian regime organizes its institutions and/ or informal practices to serve the productive interests of business, i.e. to induce capitalists to invest in growth and development, and mutual endangerment, whereby economic elites and political elites are mutually entwined in corrupt dealings and invested in perpetuating each other’s dominance primarily because the loss of power on one side would bring about the demise of the other.
 Both forms of state-business relations would be described as “cooptation,” but, I argue, they produce vastly different outcomes with regard to both economic growth and political stability.
 I explain the development of one model over another by looking to the legitimacy of the capitalist class and the regime’s control over financial resources.